Solving Homotopy Domain Equations: Homotopy Domain Equation on

 \end{ejem}

-Note that each Kan complex $D^n$, with $n\geq 2$, is ``similar" to the sphere $S^{n-1}$ with $n$ holes.
-Besides that its higher groups have the same properties from Example \ref{Example1}, we also have the additional property $\pi_{n-2}(D^n)\ncong\ast$ for all $n\geq 3$.
+Note that each Kan complex $D^{n+1}$, with $n\geq 1$, corresponds to the sphere $S^{n}$ with $n+1$ holes.
+Besides that its higher groups have the same properties from Example \ref{Example1}, we also have the additional property $\pi_{n-1}(D^{n+1})\ncong\ast$ for all $n\geq 2$.

 \begin{ejem} For each $n\geq 2$, let $E^n$ be a Kan complex, such that its $k$-th face set the isomorphism